 Diaz, RoqueBand, Composition, General Music, Trumpet/Cornet

-Roque is also a trumpeter with a wealth of performance experience travelling the world performing in such hit shows as “Jersey Boys”, “How the Grinch Stole Christmas”, “Josh Groban on Tour”, “Chitty Chitty Bang Bang”, “Chicago the Musical”, “Blast!”, and more.
+Roque is also a trumpeter with a wealth of performance experience traveling the world performing in such hit shows as “Jersey Boys”, “How the Grinch Stole Christmas”, “Josh Groban on Tour”, “Chitty Chitty Bang Bang”, “Chicago the Musical”, “Blast!”, and more.
 As a classical musician, he has performed as a soloist and section member with major international orchestras and continue to perform orchestral, chamber, contemporary, Latin, jazz and other music.
-Roque’s vision is to provide consistent and sustainable employment to all artists from diverse backgrounds.